Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Proposed GF-NOMA-OTFS Transmission Paradigm

-The widely adopted OTFS frame structure in the existing literature consists of the DD domain data symbols, guard intervals (GIs), and pilot symbols \cite{OTFS-mag}.
-Due to the on-board stringent constraints on the signal processing latency, the resolution of the Doppler dimension tends to be severely limited.
-As a direct result, the channel spreading caused by fractional Doppler could severely deteriorate the sparsity of sampled DD domain channel and thus compromising the efficiency of CE using embedded DD domain pilots.
-Therefore, while keeping the core principles of OTFS, we employ a time domain training sequence (TS) aided OTFS (TS-OTFS) frame structure to exploit the sparsity of the original DD domain channel and to extract the full channel diversity, circumventing the aforementioned challenges, as illustrated in Fig.~\ref{fig:sysyem}.

-A TS-OTFS frame consists of two segments, corresponding to TSs and OTFS payload data, respectively.
+The widely adopted OTFS frame structure in the existing literature consists of the DD domain data symbols, guard intervals, and pilot symbols \cite{OTFS-mag} as illustrated in Fig.~\ref{fig:sysyem}. {Since the pilots are directly placed in the sparsity domain (DD), the direct CE via the least-square (LS) or maximum likelihood (ML) approach are feasible and the most efficient schemes.
+However, its performance is severely restricted by the OTFS resolution (especially Doppler domain) \cite{NGMA}.
+To further enable compressive sensing (CS)-based and super-resolution CE approach, we propose a training sequence (TS)-aided OTFS (TS-OTFS) frame structure as shown in Fig.~\ref{fig:sysyem}.} Specifically, a TS-OTFS frame consists of two segments, corresponding to TSs and OTFS payload data, respectively.
 As for the OTFS payload data, the raw input bit streams generated by IoT terminals are firstly multiplexed in the DD domain, with delay and Doppler dimensions being denoted as $M$ and $N$, respectively.
-Then, the DD domain data is transformed into the time domain signal through a cascade of an OTFS pre-processing module and a multi-carrier modulator.
-As for the TSs, they are pre-allocated non-orthogonal time domain random sequences as unique identifiers for different terminals.
-Moreover, for each terminal, $(N+1)$ identical TSs are embedded into OTFS payload data converted to the time domain as the substitute for the DD domain pilots and GIs to facilitate ATI and CE.
-The detailed block diagram of the proposed GF-NOMA-OTFS paradigm for LEO-SATs is illustrated in Fig. \ref{fig:sysyem}.
-Next, we leverage the TSs and the characteristics of TSL in the DD domain mentioned above to implement ATI and CE.
+Then, the DD domain data is transformed into the time domain signal through a cascade of an OTFS pre-processing module and a multi-carrier modulator. {As for the TSs, they are pre-allocated non-orthogonal random (e.g., pseudo-noise or complex Gaussian) sequences with low-correlation placed in the time-delay domain as unique identifiers for different terminals, whose length $M_t$ is far smaller than the total number of served terminals (OMA cases). $N$ identical TSs are embedded into OTFS payload data converted to the time domain as the substitute for the DD domain pilots to facilitate ATI and CE.} Next, we leverage the TSs and the characteristics of TSL in the DD domain mentioned above to implement ATI and CE.